eldercarvalho/resume-maker/README.md

-# Resume Builder
+# Resume Maker

-A simple but efficient resume builder
+A simple but efficient resume maker

 ## Stack